 Jammu, the winter capital is famous for its Hindu temples and witnesses many pilgrims year after year.
 The Kashmir Valley, also known as Heaven on Earth, is famous for its beautiful gardens and lakes and its picturesque natural beauty.
 Other famous places in Jammu and Kashmir include Leh and Ladakh, known for their dizzying heights and rugged landscape.
 Apart from that Srinagar, Gulmarg, Katra, Pahalgam and Patnitop are other popular destinations in Jammu and Kashmir.

-List of Districts of Jammu and Kashmir
+List of Districts in Jammu and Kashmir

 Governance of the Districts of Jammu and Kashmir